 I suspect I’m a little bit (ahem, 15 years, probably) older than the target market for this product.
 I also think that my skin is not compatible with the type of foundation this is.
 I have eczema, combination skin, flaky bits/ oily bits, and a touch of rosacea.

-Judging by how nice it is to apply and the range of colours available, I imagine it’ll make a bunch of under 20’s very happy, especially with the £4 price tag (I think).
+Judging by how nice it is to apply and the range of colours available, I imagine it’ll make a bunch of under 20’s very happy, especially with the £4 price tag (I think, I can’t fully remember, it was about this).

 It’s probably a lovely product for someone who has smooth, non-ancient skin, but I didn’t get on with it.
 I’ll also warn you not to be fooled by it in the shop.
 The texture is lovely but the wear doesn’t meet my standards.
 It’s a cheap risk; but if you’re over 25, it’s still a risk, so be mindful of that.